 Many LED lights are included in drones to help users keep track of their components and internal workings.
 This is essential to make sure that your drone and others are safe.
 Before operating your drone, make sure to keep up-to-date with all LED communications.
 Refer to the manual or contact the manufacturer.

-Anti-Collision Lighting Tips and Tricks for Your Drone
+Anti-Collision Lighting Tips and Tricks for Your Drones

 Perhaps you want to attach lights to your drone to take off at night with it.
 Before you buy anti-collision lighting, here are some tips and tricks to help you choose the right lights and how to use them.